Quick Links

 Food Allergies

-We often have a number of children on roll in our school with severe food allergies.
-In these cases, anaphylaxis (an allergic reaction) can occur as a result of digestion inhalation or sometimes, contact with the skin.
+There are a number of children on roll in our school with severe food allergies.
+In these cases, anaphylaxis (an allergic reaction) can occur as a result of digestion, inhalation or sometimes, contact with the skin.
 For this reason, we aim to be a nut-free school, as promoted by Anaphylaxis UK.
 Due to the severity of such allergies, if a child is found with a nut-based product, it will be removed, and parents contacted immediately.
-I would like to thank all of you for your on-going care in this matter.

 Dietary Requirements

-I would like to reassure parents that we follow guidance from the DfE in these matters.
+We follow guidance from the DfE in these matters.
 We collect dietary information about all our children, and we fulfil our duty of care by ensuring that children are served appropriate food for their lunch.
-I know parents choose their child's order (or send it in as a packed lunch) and we ensure that the correct food is served and that, when food is substituted, that this food is appropriate and safe.

 Natasha's Law